 A discussion on the routes, charts, aids to navigation, distances & mileages, communications, water depths, and bridges & locks with their schedules, and restrictions along the OWW from its intersection with the Atlantic Intracoastal Waterway in Stuart, FL to the Florida Gulf Intracoastal Waterway just west of Fort Myers, FL.

-This information is believed to be accurate as of July 2019.Okeechobee Waterway Bridge and Lock Schedule
+This information is believed to be accurate as of January 2020.Okeechobee Waterway Bridge and Lock Schedule

 New Jersey Intracoastal Waterway